 According to our perception, the programme has gone a long way to inculcate a feeling for our past in the students.
 This, in our hope, has succeeded to a good degree, in creating the thinking among the students that the past is as important to us as is the present.
 The unicity of India, her culture, her society or polity have been imbibed by the students and they have come to understand that Indian experience of the past has the potential of giving the right direction to our endeavour of advancement and also to the world's path of development.
 The important lesson is that a country like India with its immense heritage and potential definitely has importance to the world as a whole.
 Therefore, world history is also important to us.
-A knowledge of world history is important for our understanding of humanity in the broadest sense of the students.
+A knowledge of world history is important for our understanding of humanity in the broadest sense of the term and the lessons of world history have inculcated a sense of generality in the minds of the students.
 This generality is important for transcending the narrowness of segmented outlooks and this has been appreciated by the students.